Markin-Wang/SGRRG/README.md

 # SGRRG

-[CMIG 2025] This is the official implementation of [CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation](https://www.sciencedirect.com/science/article/pii/S0895611125001533) accepted to  Computerized Medical Imaging and Graphics (CMIG), 2025.
+[CMIG 2025] This is the official implementation of [SGRRG: Leveraging radiology scene graphs for improved and abnormality-aware radiology report generation](https://www.sciencedirect.com/science/article/pii/S0895611125001533) accepted to  Computerized Medical Imaging and Graphics (CMIG), 2025.

 ## Abstract